Talcum Powder Lawsuit Attorneys

 Is talcum powder carcinogenic or not?
 Is Johnson & Johnson’s baby powder and other talc-based products they market, such as Shower-to-Shower, the causal factor in ovarian cancer?
 This question has been the foundation of numerous lawsuits, and a definitive answer appears to be unavailable.

 If you or someone you know is a victim of a harmful talcum powder product, we hear you, and understand your fears and frustration.
-Sobo & Sobo LLP has won personal injury settlements for thousands of New York victims and we are here to help you if you feel these products have harmed you.
-Click here to contact us online, or call 855-468-7626 for a free consultation with a talcum powder attorney in New York today.
+Sobo & Sobo LLP has won personal injury settlements for thousands of victims across New York, New Jersey and Chicago, IL, and we are here to help you if you feel these products have harmed you.
+Click here to contact us online, or call 855-468-7626 for a free consultation with a talcum powder attorney today.

 What Talcum Powder Is, and How It’s Made